Consolidated Communications in Maine at a Glance

 When will Fidium Fiber be available in more Maine areas?

 Consolidated Communications is actively expanding Fidium Fiber across its Maine service territory, but specific timelines vary by community.
 The company prioritizes fiber construction based on engineering feasibility, existing infrastructure, and community demand.
-Maine's rural character and long winters make reliable home internet essential, and Fidium Fiber's symmetrical speeds support the state's growing remote work economy that allows residents to work from anywhere in the Pine Tree State.
+Maine's rural character and long winters make reliable home internet essential.
+Fidium Fiber's symmetrical speeds support the state's growing remote work economy that allows residents to work from anywhere in the Pine Tree State.
 Residents in DSL-only areas should check back periodically, as the company regularly announces new Fidium Fiber expansion areas.

 Does Fidium Fiber have data caps in Maine?